Werewolves Aren’t Real

 Metaphorically, silver bullets refer to magically good or easy solutions or fixes to difficult problems and it is easy to see why we want them.
 A silver bullet solution, or hack, offers an easy or effortless fix.
 Unfortunately, in real life they also typically require more effort, if they are going to work, or they don’t work as well as creating an informed plan or system and following through with it.

 Creating systems isn’t always easy, but in the end a lot of the hacks, shortcuts and silver bullets out there require a lot more effort than they appear to.
-Instead of chasing after quick fixes, diagnose what your actual problem is and fix that.
+Rather than chasing after quick fixes, diagnose what your actual problem is and chose the solution that fixes it.
 You’ll usually save time in the long run.